-Some – though not all – cats are prone to what is colloquially known as the “zoomies” – a sudden burst of activity that tends to involve running around, jumping, and yowling at the top of their lungs.
-Zoomies often occur with seemingly no warning and then subside in an instant, almost as if nothing had happened.
+Some – though not all – cats are prone to what is colloquially known as the “zoomies” – a sudden burst of activity that involves running around, jumping, and yowling at the top of their lungs.
+Zoomies often occur with seemingly no warning and then subside instantly, almost as if nothing had happened.

 Zoomies are known as frenetic random periods of activity (FRAPs) for cat behavioural experts.
-FRAPs are entirely normal; it’s theorized that they are a way of burning off excess energy and having a little fun, so most of the time, it’s okay just to sit back and watch the show.
+FRAPs are entirely normal; it’s theorized that they are a way of burning off excess energy and having a little fun, so most of the time, just sitting back and watching the show is okay.

 #6 – Demonstrations of love

 Cats are naturally rather aloof, which can mean that cat owners often find themselves wondering if their cat actually loves them.
 The good news is that cats can, and do, demonstrate love for “their” humans, albeit in rather subtle ways.
 Here are a few signs to look out for:

 - Quivering tails; if your cat approaches you with their tail upright and quivering, then they’re extremely happy to see you.
 Some cat behaviour experts suggest that cats will only quiver their tails for their “favourite” human.

-- Sitting on or near you; while many believe that cats only sit on humans for warmth, this simply isn’t the case – the heat is more of a bonus for your four-legged friend.
+- Sitting on or near you; while many believe that cats only sit on humans for warmth, this isn’t the case – the heat is more of a bonus for your four-legged friend.
 Cats will only sit on, or near, humans they trust implicitly and feel affectionate towards.